 Activity 1: Thief!

-This activity helps students develop a sense of large numbers (such as one million) and critically interpret numbers in the media.
-Teachers project the following article on the interactive whiteboard (or give a copy to each student).
+This activity helps students develop an understanding of large numbers (such as one million) and supports them to critically interpret numbers in the media.
+Project the following article on the interactive whiteboard (or give a copy to each student).

-After the reading, teachers invite students to share with each other the significance of this theft by asking questions such as, "How much money was stolen?
+After reading, invite students to share with each other the significance of this theft by asking questions such as, "How much money was stolen?
 How do you write that amount in numbers?"
 In order to get a fair idea of the meaning of the amount stolen, teachers ask them how many bundles of $10 000 it would take to equal the amount stolen.
-How many bundles of $1 000?
+How many bundles of $1000?

 Activity 2: My Age? - I am 5 650 000 Seconds Old, How Old Are You?